akshayjadhav21/DevOps_Assignment/README.md

   - I have created 4 sample python scripts (First.py, Second.py, Third.py, Fourth.py) to run inside another main python program to build an automated data     pipeline.
   - Created main python program file called "sample.py" which will perform below tasks according to the requirements as follows
     - **a**.
 Navigated to the folder and ran other python scripts which contains some kind of data ingestion/tranformation.
     - **b**.
-Using command line interface with "argparse" module in main python program to get the inputs from the user via command line arguments and parse it to run other 4 python scripts according to the requirement in asceding/desceding order. which is quite easy and helpful to work upon for the users.
+Using command line interface with "argparse" module in main python program to get the inputs from the user via command line arguments and parse it to run other 4 python scripts according to the requirement in asceding/desceding order.
     - **c**.
 Printed the output as per the requirement,
       - Folder Path
       - Files/ File it is executed